achchala/sentiment-analysis/README.md

-# TaylorSwiftSentimentAnalysis
+# Sentiment Analysis Exploration
-Sentiment analysis of Taylor Swift's "Red (Taylor's Version)" album!
+Applying sentiment analysis — an approach to natural language processing (NLP) that identifies the emotional tone behind a body of text — to song lyrics from Taylor Swift albums